psycopg/psycopg/docs/cursor.rst

     further operation will not be possible.
 Closing a cursor will not terminate a transaction or a session though.

+    .. attribute:: connection
+        :type: Connection

+        The connection this cursor is using.

     .. automethod:: close

         .. note:: you can use :ref:`with conn.cursor(): ...<with-statement>`